liuyuisanai/coco_loss/README.md

 Codebase for Learning Deep Features via Congenerous Cosine Loss for Person Recognition, [[arXiv]](https://arxiv.org/abs/1702.06890)

-This repo contains the network model files in the `prototxt` folder.
-We use the newly proposed [PIPA](https://people.eecs.berkeley.edu/~nzhang/piper.html) dataset for evaluation; it is a large-scale dataset for person recognition.
+In this paper, we use the newly proposed [PIPA](https://people.eecs.berkeley.edu/~nzhang/piper.html) dataset for evaluation; it is a large-scale dataset for person recognition.
+This repo contains the network model files in the `prototxt` folder on MNIST dataset.

 The proposed COCO loss layer (known as `center_projection_layer.cu` [here](https://github.com/sciencefans/CaffeMex_v2/blob/master/src/caffe/layers/center_projection_layer.cu)) and the normalized layer ([here](https://github.com/sciencefans/CaffeMex_v2/blob/master/src/caffe/layers/normalize_layer.cu)) are also provided.
 The gradient derivation in the initial release (v1) on arXiv is **wrong**; please resort to v2 (latest version): Eqn.(8) in v2 paper corresponds to the implementation around lines [here](https://github.com/sciencefans/CaffeMex_v2/blob/master/src/caffe/layers/normalize_layer.cpp#L55).